alemart/speedy-vision/README.md

 ###### .normalize

-`SpeedyPipeline.normalize(options?: object): SpeedyPipeline`
+`SpeedyPipeline.normalize(options?: PipelineOperationOptions): SpeedyPipeline`

 Normalizes the media (histogram stretching).
-The optional `options` object accepts the following keys:
+Available options:

 * `min: number`.
 The minimum desired pixel intensity.
 Defaults to `0`.
 * `max: number`.
 The maximum desired pixel intensity.
 Defaults to `255`.

+###### .nightvision

+`SpeedyPipeline.nightvision(options?: PipelineOperationOptions): SpeedyPipeline`

+Nightvision enhances the illumination of the scene.
+It improves local contrast and brightness, enabling you to "see in the dark" - [see the demo](#demos).
+Available options:

+* `gain: number`.
+A value used to adjust the contrast.
+Defaults to `0.45`.
+* `offset: number`.
+A value related to the resulting brightness.
+Defaults to `0.45`.

 ### Extras